mdfaiazalam/Insurance-Dashboard-Power-BI/README.md

 ## 🛠️ Tools & Technologies

 * Power BI for data visualization
 * SQL/Excel for data processing
 * Insurance Dataset (Dummy data for analysis)

+## 📜 How to Use the Dashboard

+* 1️⃣ Open the Power BI file (.pbix).
+* 2️⃣ Connect to the relevant data sources (if needed).
+* 3️⃣ Use the filters and slicers to explore different insights.
+* 4️⃣ Analyze trends and take data-driven decisions.
+## 📞 Support & Contact

+For queries or suggestions, feel free to reach out to Md Faiaz Alam at faiazalam632019@gmail.com.